kitconcept/kitconcept.solr/README.md

 ## Features

 `kitconcept.solr` is an opinionated Solr integration package for Plone sites.
-It leverages (and depends on) [`collective.solr`](https://github.com/collective/collective.solr).
+It leverages (and depends on) [`collective.solr`](https://github.com/collective/collective.solr), by adding a new endpoint `@solr` that supports search requests with facetted results.

 ### Endpoints